-Your knees are vulnerable joints, and there's a lot that can go wrong: fractures, dislocations, torn ligaments, bursitis... the frightening list goes on.
-While accidents can happen to anyone, you can drastically reduce your chance of injury by stretching and strengthening the muscles that surround and support your knees.
+Your knees are vulnerable joints, and while accidents can happen to anyone, you can drastically reduce your chance of injury by stretching and strengthening the muscles that surround and support your knees.

 Or maybe you need to ward off patellofemoral syndrome, more commonly known as runner's knee, which can cause pain under the kneecap that worsens from running, walking down stairs or sitting with bent knees for long periods of time.
-It occurs when the bones in the lower leg aren't lined up perfectly, causing an abnormal gliding between the kneecap and thigh bone.
-This misalignment can lead to wear and tear between the cartilage and surfaces of the bones, causing pain.
+It occurs when the kneecap rubs against other parts of the knee it isn't supposed to, causing pain.

 Protect yourself with these exercises to strengthen your knees.